w3c/wai-curricula/content/designer/interaction-design.md

 Students should be able to:

-* explain how keyboard support favors other ways of interaction, including touch and voice
+* explain how keyboard support favors other ways of interaction, including voice interaction and interaction using some assistive technologies
-* design user experiences for keyboard navigation through and inside components, for example using:
+* design user experiences for keyboard navigation through and inside components of websites and applications, for example using:
   * the tab key to move through different components
   * the enter key to enter a specific component and to select a specific item on a component
   * the arrow keys to move through elements inside components, including sliders, tabs, dialogs, application menus, and tree views
   * the escape key to exit components
   * first letter navigation to jump to specific pieces of data in lists and grids
+  * specific keyboard shortcuts to reveal, review, and dismiss notifications
   * specific keyboard shortcuts to support efficiency
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
 * evaluate the use of custom keyboard interactions and select keyboard interactions that avoid conflicts with the operating system, browser, and assistive technologies when possible